 Pension schemes are your savings for a fantastic retirement.
-They feature various options like the state pensions, workplace pensions, personal pensions, defined contribution pensions, among others.
+They feature various options like state pensions, workplace pensions, personal pensions, defined contribution pensions, among others.
 Like with any other financial product, these retirement plans come with various charges.

 These charges vary, and they depend on your plan provider since various pension companies take diverse approaches when it comes to pension fees.
-When it comes to annual fees, for example, most lenders can vary widely, and some charge you a single annual management fee and others charge it on a fixed-term basis.
+When it comes to annual fees, for example, most lenders can vary widely, and some charge you a single annual management fee and others charge it on a fixed-term basis2.

 It is good to know that:

 Most pension users have no dies about what they’re getting into or what they’re paying.
-That’s why it’s essential to understand the various types of pension charges UK that your provider might impose and here are some of the most popular pension types include:
+That’s why it’s essential to understand the various types of pension charges the UK that your provider might impose and here are some of the most popular pension types include:

 Annual Management Fee

-The annual management fee or annual management charges (AMCs) cater for your pension management expenses like the costs associated with administration.
+The annual management fee or annual management charges (AMCs) cater to your pension management expenses like the costs associated with administration.
 It’s common for some pension companies to hide fees in small print and footnotes so the headline annual management costs for your pension scheme might not entirely represent the ultimate amount your provider charges you.
 Therefore, make sure that you press your lender to offer you the finer details of the AMCs.

 Underlying Fund Fee

-It’s a famous pension charge that caters for managerial charges.
+It’s a famous pension charge that caters to managerial charges.
 It pays the fund managers.
 It’s a fee that most plan providers hide in small print, but it does come on top of the annual management charges.